 We are a "Welcoming Congregation" that embraces all sincere seekers regardless of factors that may hinder them elsewhere.
 There is no judgmental finger-pointing here.
 We warmly invite you and yours to join us every Sunday at 10am as we make a joyful noise to The Lord with Scripture, Song, and Love.

 The congregation of Wesley United Methodist Church (formerly Wesley Chapel Methodist Episcopal Church) was established at the end of the Civil War for freed people in the Austin area.
 On March 4, 1865 the first official church meeting was held in the basement of the old Tenth Street M.E.
 Church, South, in Austin, Texas.
 In the spring of 1882, the cornerstone of a new church was laid at the corner of Ninth and Neches Streets.

 From Wesley Church Historian,

 Wesley continues to hold an important place in the civic life of the Austin Community, being instrumental in the establishment of the Austin Area Urban League in 1977 and in numerous ventures with the Austin Independent School District to assist African American students.

 The Wesley Chapel Church was referred to during that time as “Wesley on the Hill”, which by 19th century standards, was an impressive edifice.
-In 1929, the church purchased a plot of ground facing Hackberry, Navasota, and San Bernard Streets for the amount $17,500 which is the location of the current sanctuary.
-This church was built for the amount of $50,000 during the Great Depression.
+In 1929, the church purchased a plot of ground facing Hackberry, Navasota, and San Bernard Streets for $17,500 which is the location of the current sanctuary.
+This church was built for $50,000 during the Great Depression.